Galooshi/import-js/README.md

 - As part of resolving imports, all imports will be sorted and placed into groups. *Grouping can be disabled, see the `groupImports` configuration option.*
+- You can speed up importing by installing (Watchman)[https://facebook.github.io/watchman/].
+See [Speeding it up!](#speeding-it-up) for more information.

 ## Configuration